LEADING OFF: Miggy still after 3,000, Sasaki's perfect roll

 DOUBLE TROUBLE

 Anderson had three errors in the first two innings of Chicago’s 11-1 loss Wednesday in the opener of a doubleheader.
-The frustrated 28-year-old made the gesture toward a fan while out in the field.
-Anderson will remain with the White Sox until his appeal is heard.
+The frustrated 28-year-old made the gesture while out in the field.
+Anderson has appealed the ban and will remain with the club until that’s resolved.

+“I have to apologize for my actions,” Anderson said.
+“There are a lot of people who really look up to me.
+I take full accountability of what I did.
+But it’s something that I have to learn from and grow from.”

 Anderson also missed the firt two games of the season serving a two-game suspension for making contact with umpire Tim Timmons during the ninth inning of a game on Sept.
 27. Anderson successfully appealed that suspension down from three games.